-Nothing in this section shall be construed to prohibit the publication of statistics, so classified as to prevent the identification of particular reports or returns, and the items thereof; the inspection of such-these reports or returns by the Governor, Attorney

-General, or their duly authorized representative; or the inspection by a legal representative of the State of the report or return of any taxpayer who shall bring an action to set aside or review the tax based thereon, or against whom an action or proceeding has been instituted to recover any tax or penalty imposed by this Subchapter; nor shall the provisions of this section prohibit the Department of Revenue furnishing information to other governmental agencies of persons and firms properly licensed under Schedule B, G.S.
+Nothing in this section shall be construed to prohibit the publication of statistics, so classified as to prevent the identification of particular reports or returns, and the items thereof; the inspection of such reports or returns by the Governor, Attorney General, or their duly authorized representative; or the inspection by a legal representative of the State of the report or return of any taxpayer who shall bring an action to set aside or review the tax based thereon, or against whom an action or proceeding has been instituted to recover any tax or penalty imposed by this Subchapter; nor shall the provisions of this section prohibit the Department of Revenue furnishing information to other governmental agencies of persons and firms properly licensed under Schedule B, G.S.
 105-33 to 105-113.
 The Department of Revenue may exchange information with the officers of organized associations of taxpayers under Schedule B, G.S.
-105-33 to 105-113, with respect to parties liable for such these taxes and as to parties who have paid such these license taxes.
+105-33 to 105-113, with respect to parties liable for such taxes and as to parties who have paid such license taxes.

-When any record of the Department of Revenue shall have has been photographed, photocopied photocopied, or microphotocopied pursuant to the authority contained in G.S.
-8-45.3, the original of said that record may thereafter be destroyed at any time upon the order of the Secretary of Revenue, notwithstanding the provisions of G.S.
+When any record of the Department of Revenue shall have been photographed, photocopied or microphotocopied pursuant to the authority contained in G.S.
+8-45.3, the original of said record may thereafter be destroyed at any time upon the order of the Secretary of Revenue, notwithstanding the provisions of G.S.
 121-5, G.S.
-132-3-G.S.
-132-2, or any other law or laws-relating to the preservation of public records.
-Any record which shall not have that has not been so photographed, photocopied photocopied, or microphotocopied shall be preserved for three years, and thereafter until the Secretary of Revenue shall order the same to be orders it destroyed.
+132-3 or any other law or laws relating to the preservation of public records.
+Any record which shall not have been so photographed, photocopied or microphotocopied shall be preserved for three years, and thereafter until the Secretary of Revenue shall order the same to be destroyed.

-Any person, officer, agent, clerk, employee, or local tax official or former officer, employee or any former officer, employee, or local tax official violating who violates the provisions of this section shall be guilty of a misdemeanor and fined not less than two hundred dollars (\$200.00) nor more than one thousand dollars (\$1,000) and/or imprisoned, in the discretion of the court; and if such offending person be the person committing the violation is a public officer or employee, he that person shall be dismissed from such office or employment, and shall may not hold any public office or employment in this State for a period of five years thereafter.
+Any person, officer, agent, clerk, employee, local tax official or former officer, employee or local tax official violating the provisions of this section shall be guilty of a misdemeanor and fined not less than two hundred dollars (\$200.00) nor more than one thousand dollars (\$1,000) and/or imprisoned, in the discretion of the court; and if such offending person be a public officer or employee, he shall be dismissed from such office or employment, and shall not hold any public office or employment in this State for a period of five years thereafter.